-Organization Name:

-Enter name here

-Mission:

-Tip: You can normally find this in the "Mission" or "About" section on the organization website
+Organization Name: Enter name here Mission: Tip: You can normally find this in the "Mission" or "About" section on the organization website Overview: Include general information about the organization Examples of programs and services at the organization: Program name and short description Program name and short description Where do they help?

-Overview:

-Include general information about the organization

-Examples of programs and services at the organization:

-Where do they help?

 State?
 Local community?
 Particular area?

-Who do they help?
+Program name and short description Who do they help?
 Youth?
 Adults?
 Families?
 All?
-Jewish?
-Non-Jewish?

-Impact

-Tip: Does this organization focus on immediate need or systemic change?

-Approximate Annual Expense

-Tip: You can find this information on charitynavigator.org

-Any other information:

-Add any other pertinent information or add an extra question from Justice Issue Enhancement Guide.
+Jew Non-Jewish? ish?
+Program name and short description Impact Tip: Does this organization focus immediate need or systemic chai - Approximate Annual Expense Tip: You can find this information charitynavigator.org on Add any other pertinent information or add an extra question from Justice Issue Enhancement Guide.

+For editable version of this template, click here